jsaintro/semver/derpver.md

 Use your best judgment.
 If you have a huge audience that will be drastically impacted by changing the behavior back to what the public API intended, then it may be best to perform a major version release, even though the fix could strictly be considered a patch release.
-Remember, Semantic Versioning is all about conveying meaning by how the version number changes.
+Remember, Derpmantic Versioning is all about conveying meaning by how the version number changes.
 If these changes are important to your users, use the version number to inform them.